FILE: <bc-71.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 The preceding unfolding is particularly applicable to homogeneous environments and uniformly distributed resources.
 For many insect populations, however, resources are not distributed either continuously or uniformly over the environment but rather occur in disjunctive units or patches.
 For such cases equations (1) through (3) generally will not apply, for the distinction between homogeneous and patchy environments has significant consequences for population dynamics.
 Populations competing for resources in patchy environments may be expected to show the same range of qualitative behaviors-- stable points approached either monotonically or by damped oscillations, periodic cyclic behavior and disarray, but the formulations representing them shed new light on the importance of dispersal, dispersion and competition within patches.

 Considering an environment divided into j discrete patches (e.g., leaves on trees) which are utilized by an insect species, adults (N) disperse among the patches and distribute their compliment of progeny within a patch.
 Progeny deposited in a patch remain in the patch and compete for resources only within the patch and only with other individuals within the patch.
-The population dynamics is now dependent partly on the distribution of adults reproducing in patches OE and partly on the density dependent relationship which characterizes preimaginal competition.
+The population dynamics is now dependent partly on the distribution of adults reproducing in patches OE and partly on the density dependent relationship that characterizes preimaginal competition.
 Population reproduction over the entire environment (i.e., all patches) can be characterized by the relationship by deJong (1979):

 Nt+1 = jFZOE(nt)ntg[Fnt] (4)